v2sCollections/City-of-Dreams/README.md

 ### **How to use**

-⛔ This mod should be used a on a new playthrough.                                                                                                                                                              ⛔ Set the difficulty to Very Hard.
+⛔ This mod should be used on a new playthrough.                                                                                                                                                              ⛔ Set the difficulty to Very Hard.
-⛔ Dont enable the mod if you are playing an existing save unless you plan on keeping it enabled.
-As it can cause leveling issues.
+⛔ Don't enable the mod if you are playing an existing save unless you plan on keeping it enabled.
+As it can cause levelling issues.
-⛔ If you do disable the mod change your difficulty level in game from Very Hard to Hard.
+⛔ If you do disable the mod change your difficulty level in the game from Very Hard to Hard.

 ### Things you need to know